ritterim/rimdev-blog/_posts/2019-03-06-welcome-new-hire-getting-started-in-frontend-at-rimdev.md

 ## Conclusion

-If being a part of a diverse, transparent, growing team while growing your career is what you're seeking, [Ritter Insurance Marketing's](https://ritterim.com) development team is a great environment.
-Team members to help you grow and face new challenges!
+If being a part of a diverse, transparent, and growing team while growing your own career is what you're seeking, [Ritter Insurance Marketing's](https://ritterim.com) development team is a great environment.
+Team members are here to help you grow and face new challenges!
 If you're new the team, then Welcome!
-If you'd like to find out more, reach out on [twitter](https://twitter.com) 😃.
+If you'd like to find out more, reach out to any of us on [Twitter](https://twitter.com) 😃and if you're new, don't be afraid to start a conversation with your new team members.